w3c/wai-presentations2all/content/index.md

 ### Provide material ahead of time _(in-person, remote)_

 Provide slides, handouts, and other material to participants, [interpreters](#terps){:.termref}, and [captioners](#captions){:.termref}, as needed.
 Make it accessible.
 (More about [providing accessible material](#material) is above.)<br>For remote sessions, note that content in screen sharing is not accessible.
-You will need to provide the accessible material to participants directly as needed.
+You will need to provide the accessible material to participants who need it.

 ### Work with [interpreters](#terps){:.termref} and [captioners](#captions){:.termref} _(in-person, remote)_